 Mark advises on both contentious and non-contentious competition matters, with a particular focus on competition/antitrust litigation and investigations.

 Mark has unsurpassed experience defending clients from damages actions before the UK courts and Competition Appeal Tribunal (CAT).
 He has acted on many of the leading UK competition damages cases, and has particular experience in collective proceedings in the CAT, acting on the defence side of the defining matters.
 Mark also regularly co-ordinates investigations and litigation arising from the same conduct across multiple jurisdictions, including on a pan-European or global basis.

 In addition, Mark acts on competition/antitrust investigations in the UK, EU and beyond, and on market studies and market investigations before the EU and UK competition authorities.
 He has advised on arbitrations involving competition law issues (under ICC and UNCITRAL rules) and has appeared as an advocate before arbitral tribunals.

 Mark is a member of the CAT User Group, which advises the CAT on the development of its Rules and procedures.
 He has previously held roles on the ABA's Antitrust Global Private Enforcement Committee.

 - Representing London and South Eastern Railway in the Gutmann v LSER collective proceedings concerning rail tickets, the first standalone and first alleged abuse of dominance related collective proceedings brought in the Competition Appeal Tribunal under the UK's competition class action regime.

-- Defending Infineon Technologies in the Vodafone v Infineon & Ors and Gemalto v Infineon & Ors High Court follow-on damages claims arising out of the European Commission's infringement decision in relation to smartcard chips.
+- Successfully defending Infineon Technologies in the UK High Court and Court of Appeal in the Gemalto v Infineon & Ors High Court follow-on damages claim arising out of the European Commission's infringement decision in relation to smartcard chips.

 - Acting on numerous other competition litigation proceedings, and in investigations, in a range of markets and sectors including automotive, technology, media, financial services, sport, transport and pharma.